claranet/terraform-signalfx-detectors/docs/development.md

 to ensure outputs are up to date.
 It consists of `make outputs`.

-* __gen__: regenerates the detectors terraform resources and variables from their preset yaml configuration using the jinja based generator to ensure the config and code are "sync".
+* __gen__: regenerates the detectors terraform resources and variables from their preset yaml configuration using the jinja based generator to ensure the configuration and code are "sync".
 It consists of `make detectors`.

 ### Documentation